protontypes/open-sustainable-technology/README.md

 - [WAM2layers](https://github.com/WAM2layers/WAM2layers) - Used to determine where precipitation originally evaporated (backtracking), or where evaporated moisture eventually ends up (forward tracking).

 ### Atmospheric Chemistry and Aerosol

+> **What?** The study of the chemical composition, reactions, and transformations of particles and aerosols in the atmosphere and their impact on air quality, climate, and living systems.

+> **How?** These tools help simulate exchange processes, design atmospheric chemistry and aerosol studies, and understand site-specific and global aerosols.

 - [GEOS-Chem](https://github.com/geoschem/geos-chem) - Advance understanding of human and natural influences on the environment through a comprehensive, state-of-the-science, readily accessible global model of atmospheric composition.
 - [gcpy](https://github.com/geoschem/gcpy) - A Python-based toolkit containing useful functions for working specifically with the GEOS-Chem model of atmospheric chemistry and composition.
 - [PartMC](https://github.com/compdyn/partmc) - Particle-resolved Monte Carlo code for atmospheric aerosol simulation.